22Xy/BonZeb_CSharp/README.md

 [BonZeb](https://github.com/ncguilbeault/BonZeb) is a [Bonsai](https://bonsai-rx.org/) library for high-resolution zebrafish behavioural tracking and analysis.
 The project is to add the real-time tracking feature to current BonZeb library so that researchers can collect accurate behavioral data easier.
 This README gives an overview of the problem-solving process and results in the past 8 months.

 # From Python to CSharp
-Goal: Rewrote tracking algorithms in C# (Bonsai) to make the project lightweight​
+Goal: Rewrote tracking algorithms in C# (Bonsai) to make the project lightweight

 Since we want good real-time tracking experience, I have to keep the application as lightweight as possible.
 I need to program in C# which is the language used in Bonsai.
 However, I cannot just import methods from off-the-shelf C# libraries since it will import other unnecessary content and violate our goal to keep the software lightweight.

-I re-wrote the key tracking methods [cdist](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.distance.cdist.html) and [linear_sum_assignment](https://docs.scipy.org/doc/scipy-0.18.1/reference/generated/scipy.optimize.linear_sum_assignment.html) using C# and integrated them into BonZeb​
+I re-wrote the key tracking methods [cdist](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.distance.cdist.html) and [linear_sum_assignment](https://docs.scipy.org/doc/scipy-0.18.1/reference/generated/scipy.optimize.linear_sum_assignment.html) using C# and integrated them into BonZeb

 ## [cDist](https://github.com/ymart1n/BonZeb_CSharp/blob/3272d82fb6e031bc9ac36ca9d650d6abf6ee99d0/CSharp/multi-animal-tracking.cs#L27)